anchore/anchore-engine/docs/content/docs/grype/_index.md

 weight: 1
 ---

 As of Anchore Engine 1.0.0, Anchore Engine is fully integrated with Grype by default for vulnerability scanning.
 The V2 vulnerability scanner, based on Grype, replaces the legacy vulnerability scanner in previous versions of Anchore Engine.
+The legacy vulnerability scanner will still be used for anyone running older versions of Anchore engine.
 You can keep the legacy vulnerability scanner when installing Anchore Engine 1.0.0, but you will have to explicitly configure 1.0.0 to use the legacy vulnerability scanner.

 If you are upgrading to Anchore Engine 1.0.0 from an earlier version, you will retain your previous vulnerability scanner setting.
 You will need to follow the linked instructions for upgrading to the new vulnerability scanner.